 Fear of Failure

 Fear of failure is associated with other common concepts and myths:

 Stereotypes and Social Roles

 Only 15% of engineering and technology undergraduates are females.
-Therefore, it is way more challenging for a female to find a job or start a business in such fields.
-It is no wonder that in many cases, women entrepreneurship are expected to have a “feminine” nature.
+Therefore, it is way more challenging for a female to find a job or start a business in such fields, as many employers have a subconscious bias towards hiring men.

 Gender Pay Gap